pravsingh/Hashicorp-Vault-Demo/README.md

 In above terminal, the server will spit out the VAULT_ADDR and "Unseal Key" and "Root Token".
 Note them down as they might be useful for advanced features.
-However for us, we have fixed the token to 'pravsingh-vault' which server will use to initialize, the same will be used in following steps.
+However for us, we have fixed the token to 'pravsingh-vault-token' which server will use to initialize, the same will be used in following steps.
 In case you don't provide VAULT_DEV_ROOT_TOKEN_ID variable, the Vault generates random UUID as Root Token for us.

 # Setting up the Client
 We can invoke Vault commands from our machine/laptop or from inside the above docker container.